-Add to that the flexibility of using it as a traditional fence or in the one-of-a-kind YardMax mode and you simply won’t find another fence for around $300 that can hold a candle to the PIG00 11115.
+Add to that the flexibility of using it as a traditional fence or in the one-of-a-kind YardMax mode and you simply won’t find another fence at this price point that can hold a candle to the PIG00 11115.

 Installation Details For The The PIG00 11115

 Without a doubt installing an in-ground fence isn’t easy; it takes a bit of planning, some time and depending on your layout, it can take a fair amount of elbow grease.

 But all underground dog fences are like that and in comparison to similar DIY dog fence models the YardMax is no more or less difficult.